AthinaDavari/Lab_Assignments_Applied_Engineering/sourcecodeanalyzer/README.md

 - Problems with handling Null cases on tests.

 ### SourceCodeAnalyzers redesign
-Design Patterns Used: Factory - Facade and Null Object\
+Design Patterns Used: Factory on Strategy, Facade and Null Object\
 Package: sourcecodeanalyzer\
 We wanted sourceCodeAnalyzerType to be extendable.
 #### Why you selected a specific pattern?
 - Facade: Add all the steps of the metrics calculations on a class which works as a subsystem.
-- A common interface to refer to all objects (of a kind).
+- Factory: A common interface to refer to all objects (of a kind).
+- Strategy: Support for more than one sourceCodeAnalyzerType.
-- Creating objects without exposing the instantiation logic to the classes which usesourceCodeAnalyzerType Objects.
+- Factory: Creating objects without exposing the instantiation logic to the classes which usesourceCodeAnalyzerType Objects.
 - Null Object: Handling null cases (invalid sourceCodeAnalyzerType)

 #### Which classes participate in the pattern, serving what role?